Jchips/behavior-chain-react/README.md

 ## Version: 1.0.1

+## Architecture

+Made in React.js with JSX, HTML, SCSS and CSS.

 ## Changelog

+- 07-02-23 (1.0.2): Changed some naming.
 - 05-21-23 (1.0.1): Cleaned up the code a bit.
 Fixed minor details.
 - 05-20-23 (1.0.0): Added before options for the links.
 - 05-18-23 (0.2.0): Fully functional behavior chain site.